 2004 gm Buick century dash lights security light flashing.

-Question = car wont crank start battery start cable wires are fine, except for security light flashing car will start after i leave the key in the ignition for few seconds.
+Question = car won't crank start battery start cable wires are fine, except for security light flashing.
+Car will start after i leave the key in the ignition for few seconds.
 Is this some sort of security re-earn i have read about?

 This is all assuming you do not have a non-factory alarm or remote start installed, as these can cause problems with the factory theft system.